joejuma/permutations-cpp/README.md

 Provides a simple set of permutation functions, for generating permutations from a set of possible values.

 ## Usage
+1. Include `permutations.h` in your project.
-1. Create a nested vector of values of the type of data you want.
+2. Create a nested vector of values of the type of data you want.
 See the following code snippet for an example.
 ```
     std::vector<int> A = { 0, 1, 2 };
 	std::vector<int> B = { 3, 4, 5, 6 };